 Figure \ref{fig_neutronMonitor} presents the measured neutron rates in the \purecsi detector for several \xfel operation periods.
 In Figure \ref{fig_neutronMonitor} the pure CsI data corresponds to the number of neutrons detected in the pure CsI crystal in the 15 minute time window.
 For comparison, the high energy neutron dose rate recorded by the \pandora radiation detector system, described in Section \ref{sec2_ExpSetup}, is also overlaid.
 Each figure additionally shows the \xfel beam power as a function of time.

 Observed in Figure \ref{fig_neutronMonitor}, the neutron rate recorded by the pure CsI detector closely follows the trends of the XFEL beam power.
 In Figure \ref{fig_neutronMonitor_stable} the beam power was stable for several hours resulting in a stable neutron rate observed by the pure CsI detector.
 Comparing the pure CsI rate to the \pandora dose rate, the pure CsI detector is shown to have less bin-to-bin fluctuations.
 Figure \ref{fig_neutronMonitor_offon} shows the monitoring results for an XFEL operational period when the beam power fluctuated off and on.
 Although the cosmic muon flux is continuously irradiating the pure CsI crystal, the neutron rate in the pure CsI detector drops to around 1\% when the beam is off.
 This result demonstrates that the pure CsI detector with pulse shape discrimination can reject photon backgrounds while maintaining efficient neutron detection.
-Note this fake-rate is controlled by the charge-ratio threshold that is applied and can be adjusted depending on the application.
-Figures \ref{fig_neutronMonitor_short1} and \ref{fig_neutronMonitor_short2} show two XFEL operation periods when the beam power had changes in beam power over a relatively short time scale.
+Note this fake-rate is controlled by the charge-ratio threshold that is

+applied and can be adjusted depending on the application.
+Figures \ref{fig_neutronMonitor_short1} and \ref{fig_neutronMonitor_short2} show two XFEL operation periods when the beam power was changing over a relatively short time scale.
 In both cases the pure CsI neutron rate closely follows the beam power trends with less fluctuations than the \pandora system.